Grayrigg derailment: Subsequent service disruption

-Immediately after the accident, all services were suspended and the First ScotRail Sleeper train, the Caledonian Sleeper, was curtailed and passengers transferred to overnight coaches.
+Immediately after the accident, all West Coast services were suspended and the First ScotRail Sleeper train, the Caledonian Sleeper, was curtailed and passengers transferred to overnight coaches.

 The line closure that followed the initial service suspension saw most Virgin services terminate at Preston or Lancaster from the south, with buses to Carlisle and all stations along the route.

 Trains began running on the line again on 12 March subject to a speed restriction of 50 mph at the crash site.
 The first train was the 05:10 Manchester to Glasgow.

 Prosecution

-On 13 January 2012, the Office of Rail Regulation announced that Network Rail was to be prosecuted under Section 3(1) of the Health and Safety at Work Act 1974 for "the company's failure to provide and implement suitable and sufficient standards, procedures, guidance, training, tools and resources for the inspection and maintenance of fixed stretcher bar points".
+On 13 January 2012, the Office of Rail Regulation announced that Network Rail was to be prosecuted under section 3(1) of the Health and Safety at Work etc. Act 1974 for "the company's failure to provide and implement suitable and sufficient standards, procedures, guidance, training, tools and resources for the inspection and maintenance of fixed stretcher bar points".
 At the first hearing at Lancaster Magistrates' Court on 28 February 2012, Network Rail indicated an intention to plead guilty to the charges.
 On 4 April 2012, Network Rail was fined a total of £4,118,037 including costs following the court case.

 Critical commentary appeared in the media concerning the knighthood awarded to John Armitt in the 2012 New Year Honours for services to engineering and construction.
 Armitt had been chief executive of Network Rail at the time of the Grayrigg derailment, and the family of the victim of the accident criticised the award, which coincidentally was conferred on the same day that Network Rail was prosecuted for the accident.

 After a two-week hearing on one of the issues, coroner Ian Smith announced was that he would be issuing a rule 43 report.
 The intention of the report is to raise concerns with authorities to prevent similar incidents occurring again.